reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 Note that you can also use the `heroku open` command to get to the root URL (and then append the "/posts" to that URL)

+Welcome to Ruby on Rails!
+If you're this far along you might want to pause and catch your breath.
+Check out [WTF Just Happened?
+A Quick Tour of your first Rails App](https://reinteractive.com/posts/316-wtf-just-happened-a-quick-tour-of-your-first-rails-app) to recap.

-Welcome to Ruby on Rails.
-If you're this far along you should definitely [head on over to Part 2](/guides/installfest/finishing_a_basic_blog) which goes more in depth with Rails and begins to add more features to the blogging engine.
+After that, it's time to [head on over to Part 2](/guides/installfest/finishing_a_basic_blog) which goes more in depth with Rails and begins to add more features to the blogging engine.